The rain this year has been devastating. Generational flooding has covered much of Southeastern Australia and caused untold damage.

 Flyscreens are specifically aimed at keeping your home free of mosquitoes, flies, wasps, bees - really any type of flying or crawling insect.

-Because flyscreens make use of tight woven fibreglass or aluminium, they’re usually able to keep out between 90% and 99% of all insects.
+Because flyscreens use tight woven fibreglass or aluminium, they’re usually able to keep out between 90% and 99% of all insects.
 In Australia, this is a big deal.
-Mosquitoes expose us to diseases like Ross River Virus and Dengue Fever almost everywhere, so having flyscreens will go a long way towards keeping your family safe.
+As well as Japanese Encephalitis, mosquitoes expose us to diseases like Ross River Virus and Dengue Fever, so having flyscreens will go a long way towards keeping your family safe.

 Flyscreens also tend to lend themselves better to more open, outdoor living.
 Options like the Brio Pleated Insect Screen or the Retractable Flat Screens can cover off large openings from bifold doors or stacking sliding doors, all with a style and panache that will make your home and alfresco areas look great.